wmorgan/dcos-docs/1.7/overview/high-availability.md

 nav_title: High Availability
 ---

-This document will discuss some of the high availability features in DC/OS, in addition to best practices for building highly available applications on DC/OS.
+This document discusses the high availability features in DC/OS and best practices for building highly available applications on DC/OS.

 ## General concepts of high availability